microsoft/Cognitive-SpeakerRecognition-Windows/README.md

 Microsoft will receive the audio files you upload and may use them to improve Speaker Recognition API and related services.
 By submitting an audio, you confirm you have consent from everyone in it.

+### Streaming Audio File
+ 1. Starting in the "Stream File" Window, Press "Load File" button and load your audio file.
+ 2. Select the profiles of the speakers who should contribute in the identification process during streaming the audio.
+ 3. Control number of look-back seconds included with each newly-streamed second to be identified through tunning the "widnow size".
+ 4. Control the number of requests sent in streaming your audio through tunning the "step size".
+     If the step size is x, then you identify streamed seconds every other x seconds.
+ 5. Press "stream" button and wait for the results of the streaming process.

 ## Contributing